 272 Pages | 5.01" x 7.77" | Ages 12 & Up

 Scholastic Canada Ltd | ISBN 9781443124607 Ebook

 272 Pages | Ages 12 & Up

-With wit and sensitivity, Gordon Korman tackles truths about high school sports and the quirky, yet poignant friendship that develops between Marcus and Charlie.
+With wit and sensitivity, Gordon Korman tackles truths about high school sports, while delivering a poignant story about an unlikely friendship.

 Praise for Pop:

 “A frank examination of the potential consequences of contact sports...
 [Pop] will definitely please any young reader who likes a good, scrappy sports story where jockstrap gags energetically collide with thoughtful revelations.” — The Globe and Mail